INNOVINATI/moxnet/README.md

 # moxnet
-Generate a local network of random websites
+Generate randomized and interconnected HTML pages along with a matching NGINX configuration to be hosted as a local test network.

 [![Contributors][contributors-shield]][contributors-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]